Strategic Acquisition: How Patent Due diligence can help you in acquisitions?

 Assume a situation where the patents for some popular vaccinations are up for sale, however, these patents are nearing expiry, after which they may enter the generic domain.
 It is only by Procedural Due Diligence this sort of information comes to light.
 A classic example of a lapse in this regard is the purchase of IP assets of Rolls Royce and Bentley by Volkswagen in the tune of $900 million.
 It was only after the deal was sealed that Volkswagen realized that the trademark “Rolls Royce” was owned by BMW through a prior agreement.
 Volkswagen then had to enter into a separate agreement with BMW for the said trademark.

 Quality Due Diligence

 This analysis is used to verify the real strength of a patent portfolio.
 The quality check is not just a formality, but a proper examination to determine the details of a patent portfolio.
 It helps in analyzing how the patents can actually be used by the acquirer.

 After assessing the quality of each patent, the assessee can conclude the real value of the particular patent.
 It also helps in determining whether – the patent satisfies the criterion prescribed under the legislation, whether the document is properly described to include the whole invention, or are there any missing claims, etc.

-Not just that, this due diligence answers highlights various other issues like:
+Not just that, this due diligence highlights other issues like: